-- bring only appropriate items, materials and equipment to school; - only use portable media players outside of class time; - leave their bags in lockers during class time recess and lunch.
-Student may bring a soft laptop sleeve to class.
-It must only have a single pocket for the laptop and to be used to store other items; - bring a water bottle to class when needed; - leave mobile phones switched off and in their locker during the school day.
-Phones can only be used outside of the school grounds; - · not have chewing gum at the College.
+- · bring only appropriate items, materials and equipment to school; - only use portable media players outside of class time; - · leave their bags in lockers during class time; - bring a water bottle to class when needed; - leave mobile phones switched off and in their locker during the school day.
+Phones can only be used outside of the school grounds; - not have chewing gum at the College.